Big Brother Brasil 20: Big Phone

 Once in a while, the Big Phone rings, unleashing good or bad consequences on the nomination process for those who decide to answer it.
 Twist introduced in Big Brother Brasil 8, permanent from then onwards.

 Power of No

 At the beginning of each week, the previous Head of Household may or may not be given the opportunity to disqualify some housemates from competing in the upcoming HoH competition.
 Twist introduced in Big Brother Brasil 12, permanent from then onwards.

 The Counterattack

 Introduced this season, the counterattack is a surprise power given to either the HoH's nominee and/or the House's nominee, in which they have the opportunity to automatically nominate an additional housemate for eviction.
 While viewers are informed when the power will be featured in advance (on Thursdays before the Head of Household competition even takes place), the housemates are only informed about the twist on the spot, during Sunday's live nominations.

 Housemates

-The cast list was unveiled on January 18, 2020.
+The cast of 18 official housemates was unveiled on January 18, 2020, three days before the premiere, during breaks in TV Globo programming and on Gshow.
+On January 31, four more candidates were revealed, who entered the Glass House competing for the last two spots in the game Daniel Lenhardt and Ivy Moraes secured the final two spots in the program by winning the popular vote against Daniel Caon and Renata Dornelles, respectively.